Ag Research Spotlight: Jeffrey Dukes

 The Ag Research Spotlight shines each month on an individual whose work reflects our commitment to the six strategic themes that guide Agricultural Research at Purdue.
-Our spotlight for March 2016 underscores the theme, “Utilizing molecular approaches to expand the frontiers of agriculture and life sciences.”
+Our spotlight for July 2016 underscores the theme, “Strengthening ecological and environmental integrity in agricultural landscapes.”

 “I want to help to make sure that we pass along the best planet possible to future generations.
 I think it’s critical that we understand that planet well to manage it in a responsible and respectful way.” -Jeffrey Dukes, Professor of Forestry and Natural Resources